Subscribe & save 15% on every jar

 Microgreen advantage

 Source: Xiao, Lester, Luo, Wang.
 J. Agric.
 Food Chem.
-2012, 60, 7644–7651.Mature-stage values are pulled from the same study where measured directly, and from the USDA National Nutrient Database otherwise.
+2012, 60, 7644–7651.Mature-stage values are pulled from the same study where measured, and from the USDA National Nutrient Database otherwise.
 That’s the same comparison set the study itself uses.

 Ingredient by ingredient